What is Bread Board - Applications, Types & Working

 • On a breadboard, parts are merely loosely connected in place.
 Any operator who unintentionally pulls a wire out of its intended hole or loose could destroy the circuit.

 • The most crucial situations in which a breadboard shouldn't be used are those involving high frequencies or circuits that depend on modest capacitance values (less than 100pF).
 One mistake that novices make frequently is attempting to construct high-frequency RF circuits using breadboards.
-The capacitance between neighbouring rows is usually rather high up to 10pF row to row and this causes circuit failure in most cases.
+The capacitance between neighboring rows is usually rather high up to 10pF row to row and this causes circuit failure in most cases.
 This may significantly impact high-frequency circuits.
 As a general guideline, avoid building circuits on a breadboard with an operational frequency higher than 10MHz.

 Advantages of breadboard:

-• Β Using a breadboard, we may create a temporary prototype for the projects.
+• Using a breadboard, we may create a temporary prototype for the projects.

 • Solderless circuit boards are widely employed in many applications nowadays.
 To fix the components, no soldering is necessary.
 So, it can be used again.